mskurski/BLE-matters/README.md

-This project is a part of the pitch given at Android Tech Talks #9 (Kraków, 12.03.2015)
+This project is a part of the talk given at Android Tech Talks #9 (Kraków, 12.03.2015)